josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 A personal website is a great way to stand out.
 You can, and should, link to it from everywhere.
 Having one has served me extremely well over the years.

 Your website doesn't need to be fancy, at all.
 Bonus points for building it yourself, but it's not required.
 If you do, build it well.
-Overly simple is better than overstuffed.
+Overly simple is better than over-complicated.
 (In other words: rock your `<body>` right.
 Yes, the Backstreet Boys jokes will continue.
 No, I will not apologize).

 You don't have to blog, though it's a good idea, if you're into it at all.
 You can just write about stuff you're working on and learning, if nothing else. (“_But I don't have anything new or unique to say_,” you might argue.
-To which I might reply: “_This ain't the world's first job advice post, but yet, here we both are_.”)
+To which I might reply: “_This ain't the world's first job advice post, yet here we both are_.”)

 You don't even need to have multiple pages, or a lot of content.
 One page will do, if that's what you feel fits best.
 (This should go without saying, but: do ***not*** fill your website with AI-generated slop.
 People can smell that these days, and it most likely _will_ backfire.)

-However big or small, though, your site absolutely _should_ exist in some form, and it should look professional.
-After all, you're trying to get a job coding things.
-So, step one: make the things you code look really nice.
-Nice enough somebody might want to hire you to make that kind of thing.
+However big or small, though, your site absolutely _should_ exist in some form, and it should be well-made.
+After all, you're trying to get a job coding things, so make the things you code nice enough that somebody might want to hire you to code their thing, too.

 If you aren't comfortable designing your own site, get some help, or use a template of some kind.
 If all else fails, mimic something tasteful and minimalist.
 When in doubt, keep it simple.
 Having a website that looks amateurish probably hurts you more than not having one at all, so put in the work.
+Seek out feedback, in any case.

 Similarly: you need some projects to show.
 (Hint: the website itself could be one.)